hyperledger-labs/harmonia/docs/adhara/bank_side_patterns.md

 ![Aspiration](Aspiration.png)

 ## Interfaces
 There are in fact only 4 interfaces to consider.
-By focusing on these 4 interfaces the ecosystem of banks and platforms have a real opportunity to establish a simple and standard way for different components to communicate with eachother.
+By focusing on these 4 interfaces the ecosystem of banks and platforms have a real opportunity to establish a simple and standard way for different components to communicate with each other.
 The 4 interfaces are:

  - The HSM interface (already largely standardised to use PKCS#11)
  - The Bank Side API